inspec/inspec/docs/profiles.md

 Available Supermarket profiles can be listed with `inspec supermarket profiles`.

-## Chef Compliance
+### compliance

-A `compliance` setting specifies a profile that is located on the Chef Compliance server.
+A `compliance` setting specifies a profile that is located on the Chef Automate or Chef Compliance server.

 For example: